A brief history of cotton in America

 The southern states after the Civil War were still a one crop industry.
 The difference is the people in the fields were being paid now.
 The production of US cotton was reduced.
 India was then deemed a natural place to grow this crop and today is the second largest exporter of cotton to the world.

 The cotton industry was severely affected by the end of the Civil War.
-In 1892 it then had to deal with the devastating effects of the boil weevils that came up from Mexico.
-To this day there is still a boil weevil problem but it has been significantly reduced.
-The eradication of the boil weevil did not begin until the 1950’s.
+In 1892 it then had to deal with the devastating effects of the boll weevils that came up from Mexico.
+To this day there is still a boll weevil problem but it has been significantly reduced.
+The eradication of the boll weevil did not begin until the 1950’s.
 By that time it had already costs the US cotton industry over $22 billion.